 Map blight.
 The group must document occurrence of blight across the three communities by "coding" properties via visual review.
 A data-driven map will create a better understanding of the H-B-T landscape and create a blight database that can be jointly maintained into the future.
+Mapping can help identify blight "clusters" that could inform what strategic approaches to apply.

-This will facilitate applying/receiving grants to address blight, demolition, development and other property matters.
+Mapping will facilitate applying/receiving grants to address blight, demolition, development and other property matters.
 Documentation of current conditions via mapping is something that grant reviewers look for when considering applications.
-The communities' blight team could create, populate and manage such a parcel-level database, which H-B-T could then employ to inform community decision-making and action.
+The communities' blight team could create, populate and manage such a parcellevel database, which H-B-T could then employ to inform community decision-making and action.